x

 What do UX designers do?

 UX designers are more involved when it comes to solving these issues found on your website.
-While UX researchers do the actual research, UX designers communicate with visual designers and creative directors, so they can incorporate findings into the website.
-They must have a trained eye for design, so they can work with and update it accordingly.
+While UX researchers do the actual research, UX designers communicate with visual designers and creative directors, so they can incorporate findings into the website or digital product to provide right experience for users.
+They must have a trained eye for graphic design, so they can work with and update it accordingly.
 Not to mention, time management skills, attention to detail, and creative thinking should be on point as well.

 ux designer